- How it Works

 Another benefit of device-agnostic platforms is that if your company needs to automate specific parts of their R&D process (ie. liquid handling) and purchase a new piece of automation hardware, you know your platform will still integrate and achieve similar desired results.

 Take Your Automation Further with Integrated Data

 Data is an asset.
-But the reality is that it is useless if not structured and utilized in a contextualised way.
+But the reality is that it is useless if not structured and utilized in a contextualized way.

-Native automation softwares give you the ability to pump out experiment data directly into their system and they also provide analytical visualisation.
-This might seem like a quick way to save time instead of choosing a cloud platform and storing data from multiple sources there, but it robs you of the ability to contextualise your data and build a foundation for metadata moving forward.
+Native automation softwares give you the ability to pump out experiment data directly into their system and they also provide analytical visualization.
+This might seem like a quick way to save time instead of choosing a cloud platform and storing data from multiple sources there, but it robs you of the ability to contextualize your data and build a foundation for metadata moving forward.

 Accelerate Speed to Market

 Speed to market is key.
 Whichever drug or biological product your company is developing, the management team is looking for solutions to streamline the process and reduce time.
 At a certain point, you’re going to need a no-code platform to enable your scientists to better use their time — an intuitive interface that speaks biology with a device-agnostic nature that connects all the data into a central place.

 If you’re still looking for options to reduce the hardware scripting burden, don’t sink time building your in-house solutions or investing resources into native automation software.
 A modern no-code cloud platform is ready to equip you for your company’s next evolution with automation that could change the way you are used to working.

 If you would like to see how no-code automation software can help you do more complex experiments easier and faster, book a demo or email us at firstname.lastname@example.org.

 Other posts you might be interested inView All Posts